sumitdhameja/services-hub/README.md

 ![](https://storage.googleapis.com/bc-ops/github-gif/service-hub.png)

-TODO:

-- Check SQL schema generated and tune if needed

 **Services Hub API** is a API build using gin/gorm.
 The API can be run as a command

 ## Structure and Assumptions